-The answer lies in your level of emotional intelligence.
-This soft skill plays a big role in creating an inclusive work environment.
+By building your emotional intelligence.
 Developing your emotional intelligence leads to better collaboration, advanced interpersonal relationships, and improved communication.
-Here’s how you can build and use your emotional intelligence at work:
+Here’s how you can build and use it at work:

-Have open and active conversations with your teammates about how they feel in regards to their work and the team.
+Have open and honest conversations with your teammates about how they feel at work and with the team.

 Implement time for conversations and feedback to create a feeling of safety.